 This isn't a job you sign up for if you're looking to make a large salary but it is an incredible job for someone looking to experience life abroad without having to pay for the trip.

-Being an au pair in the Netherlands, unlike other countries, also means you won’t be driving.
-You will be cycling to school or play dates with the kids, or taking them in a bakfiets (aka, the big bike with the bucket in front for the kids to sit in).
 If you don't feel comfortable on a bike now, I suggest getting some practice in before moving to the Netherlands, as it's definitely a huge part of Dutch culture.
 It's not only the cultural way to get around but you'll also see loads of positive effects from cycling everywhere.

-There are a few tricky things to navigate when living in the Netherlands, but thankfully having a host family who act like a sponsor to you and your visa, the process to become registered, get your permit card, a bank account, and tax number are not too difficult - they just take a long time!
+There are a few tricky things to navigate when living in the Netherlands but thankfully having a host family who act like a sponsor to you and your visa, the process to become registered, get your permit card, a bank account, and tax number are not too difficult - they just take a long time!

-That being said, be prepared to not have a bank account for while (look into a travel account from home, or see if your host family has a second account and debit card they can let you use for a while), and consider not travelling anywhere on your weekends until you have your permit card (to avoid any issues at borders).
-These small hassles might feel like dealbreakers but I insure this, it's better you have this information now, instead of getting any surprises later.
-Plus, it's really not too tough to wait out these things, especially since there's so much to see and do within the Netherlands.
+These small hassles might feel like deal breakers but I'm sure it's better you have this information now, instead of getting any surprises later.
+Plus, it's really not too tough to wait out these things, especially since there's so much to see and do within the Netherlands itself.

 Pros & Cons to Life as an Au Pair in the Netherlands

-While I’m listing both pro’s and con’s, I have to say, the pro’s definitely outweigh the con’s!
+While I’m listing both pro’s and con’s, I have to say, the pros definitely outweigh the cons!
 I have absolutely loved living here, and plan to stay as long as I can.

 Au Pair Netherlands Pros: